2022 PRIMA calls for proposals were launched on 17th January 2022 and are split between two "sections": "Section 1" and "Section 2".

-"Section 1" calls observe rules and procedures of the European framework programme H2020, and are exclusively funded by funds allocated by that programme.
+"Section 1" call observe rules and procedures of the European framework programme Horizon 2020 and are exclusively funded by funds allocated by that programme.
 Follow-up and funding of consortia recommended for funding are done by the PRIMA Foundation only.

-This call has two stages: pre-proposal and full proposal.
-The deadline for submitting pre-proposals is 17 April 2018, 17:00 (CET).
+These calls have two stages: pre-proposal and full proposal.
+The deadline for submitting pre-proposals is 15th March 2022.

-The "Section 2" call builds on the allocation of national funds and corresponding rules only, and observe the "virtual common pot" model (i.e. each national agency funds its national researchers only).
-The PRIMA Foundation receives and evaluates proposals, while national agencies proceed with their eligibility in light of their national rules, take a decision on projects to be supported, contract their national researchers and fund them nationally.
+The "Section 2" call builds on the allocation of national funds and corresponding rules only, and observe the "virtual common pot" model (i.e. each funding agency funds its researchers only).
+The PRIMA Foundation receives and evaluates proposals, while funding agencies proceed with their eligibility in light of their rules, take a decision on projects to be supported, contract their researchers and fund them.

 - Use the networking tool for partners search on this page.

 “Section 1” – funded by the Framework Programme Horizon 2020, through